fossabot/prysm/README.md

 * An OceanOptics spectrometer file reader

-* An Object-Oriented Lens model based on physical optics.
+* An Object-Oriented Lens model based on physical optics

 ## Usage